The Great Dane

 Dog Food

-We feed Strive, the orange bag.
+We feed Val U Pak, the red bag.

 Other approved foods are: